 Rapid opiate detox, also known as anesthesia-assisted detoxification, can be a safe, fast opiate detoxification treatment for many people struggling with opioid dependence.
-The treatment’s safety and effectiveness, however, depends on several factors, from the patient’s specific health concerns to the manner in which the rapid detox is conducted.
+The treatment’s safety, comfort, and effectiveness depend on several factors; from available medical resources, medical team experience and location where rapid detox is being provided.

 Is Rapid Opiate Detox Safe?